Apple vs Orange - Health impact and Nutrition Comparison

 Apples and oranges have their apparent spherical shapes in common.

-Most apples are seeded, while oranges tend not to be.
+Most apples are seeded, while the type of oranges we usually consume are not.
 Depending on the variety, apples come in various colors, such as red, yellow, green, pink, or multicolored.

-Both oranges and apples can greatly vary in size.
+The size of oranges and apples can vary considerably.

 Taste and Use